Finite group actions on Kervaire manifolds: The proof of Theorem A

-and hence $\Theta_{4k+2}$ acts freely and transitively on $K^{-1}(1) = \theta_{j+1}$.
-Since $\pi_{4k+2}(SO) = 0$, we may regard $\Theta_{4k+2}$ as the group of framed diffeomorphism classes of framed homotopy spheres.
-By the remarks above, we see that $\Theta_{4k+2}$ also acts freely and transitively on the set $\MMK$ via connected sum of framed manifolds. \begin{proof}[The proof of Theorem \ref{thm:Z2-action}] If $\theta_j$ is non-empty, then by the result of Brown there exists a smooth, closed, framed manifold $(\NN ,f)$, with Arf invariant one (and dimension $m=4k+2=2^{j+2}-2$), such that $\NN $ admits a smooth fixed-point free involution $t$ which preserves the framing $f$.
-By equivariant framed surgery below the middle dimension, we may assume that $\pi_i(\NN ) = 0$ for $i <2k+1$.
+\begin{proof}[The proof of Theorem \ref{thm:Z2-action}] If $\theta_j$ is non-empty, then by the first sentence of Theorem \ref{thm:Brown} there exists a smooth, closed, framed manifold $(\NN ,f)$, with Arf invariant one (and dimension $m=4k{+}2=2^{j+2}-2$), such that $\NN $ admits a smooth fixed-point free involution $t$ which preserves the framing $f$.
+By the second sentence of Theorem \ref{thm:Brown}, which is proven using equivariant framed surgery below the middle dimension, we may assume that $\pi_i(\NN ) = 0$ for $i <2k{+}1$.

 The remaining part is contained in the second author's Ph.D thesis \cite{h0}.
-Since $\NN $ is highly-connected, it follows that $H_{2k+1}(\NN ;\bbZ)$ is the direct sum (as a $\Lambda:=\bbZ[\bbZ/2]$-module) of a free $\Lambda$-module and two copies of the trivial $\Lambda$-module $\Za$.
+Since $\NN $ is highly-connected, it follows that $H_{2k{+}1}(\NN ;\bbZ)$ is the direct sum (as a $\Lambda:=\bbZ[\bbZ/2]$-module) of a free $\Lambda$-module and two copies of the trivial $\Lambda$-module $\Za$.

 By \cite{h0} or \cite[Theorem 31]{hr1}, the $\bbZ[\bbZ/2]$-free summand splits off the $\bbZ/2$-equivariant intersection form of $\NN $, and supports a non-singular quadratic form

 refining the equivariant intersection form.
 The quadratic refinement $q$ is given by the framing at the identity element of $\cy{2} = \{1, \tau\}$, and by the Browder-Livesay cohomology operation \cite[\S 4]{browder-livesay1} at the non-trivial element $\tau$.